When Is the Best Time

 Malaria in Namibia

 Malaria isn't a big issue in Namibia except for the Caprivi part of the Okavango Delta in the northeast.
 In general, the risk is the highest during the rainy season and at the beginning of the dry season roundabout until June.
-It is recommended to wear long sleeves, long trousers to keep mosquitoes at bay.
+It is recommended to wear long sleeves, and long trousers to keep mosquitoes at bay.
 Ask your doctor if it is advisable to take antimalarial in the high-risk time or even in the dry season.
 What we always do is travelling with a stand-by medication in our luggage.

 Best Months to Visit